alecwest/godaddyirc/README.md

 - All responses and corresponding regex can be found in conf.json
 - If text reuse is needed in a response, put the regex for the part to reuse in the Variable section of the Regex
 - If text reuse is not needed, leave everything inside the Trigger regex and the Variable section blank
+- Four fill-ins exist for responses:
+    - #a -> adds an article "a" or "an" to the existing message
+    - #c -> adds a response generated from an action handler
+    - #u -> adds the name of the sender
+    - #v -> adds the content caught by the Variable regex

 #### SETUP
 - Disclaimer: Dad Bot is built and maintained using go version 1.8.1.